 Contractual Arrangements We Have Entered Into Among Us And Our Subsidiaries May Be Subject To Scrutiny By The Respective Tax Authorities And A Finding That Bonso And Its Subsidiaries Owe Additional Taxes Could Substantially Reduce Our Consolidated Net Income And The Value Of Your Investment.
 We could face material and adverse tax consequences if the respective tax authorities determine that the contractual arrangements among our subsidiaries and Bonso do not represent an arm's length price and adjust Bonso or any of its subsidiaries' income in the form of a transfer pricing adjustment.
-Bonso did not consider the need to make a tax provision in this respect.
+Bonso did not consider the need to make tax provision in this respect.
 However, there can be no assurance that the assessment performed by the local tax authorities will result in the same position.
 A transfer pricing adjustment could, among other things, result in a reduction, for tax purposes, of expense deductions recorded by Bonso or any of its subsidiaries, which could in turn increase its tax liabilities.
-In addition, the tax authorities may impose late payment fees and other penalties to our affiliated entities for under-paid taxes.
+In addition, the tax authorities may impose late payment fees and other penalties on our affiliated entities for underpaid taxes.
 Our consolidated net income may be materially and adversely affected if our affiliated entities' tax liabilities increase or if they are found to be subject to late payment fees or other penalties.

 Increased Prices For Raw Materials May Have A Negative Impact Upon Us.
-During the fiscal years ended March 31, 2006, 2007 and 2008, the costs of component parts increased due to the increase in the price of oil used in the production of components such as plastic resin, steel and other raw materials.
-If oil prices continue to increase, it will likely result in an increase in the costs of components to us as well as an increase in our operating expenses, which may have a material adverse effect upon our business and results of operations.
+During the fiscal years ended March 31, 2007 and 2008, the costs of component parts increased due to the increase in the price of oil used in the production of components such as plastic resin, steel and other raw materials.
+If oil prices increase in the future, it will likely result in an increase in the costs of components to us, as well as an increase in our operating expenses, which may have a material adverse effect upon our business and results of operations.
+During the fiscal year ended March 31, 2009, we did not experience increased prices for raw materials we used in manufacturing our products.

 We May Face An Increased Shortage Of Factory Workers.
-During the fiscal years ended March 31, 2006, March 31, 2007 and March 31, 2008, we experienced labor shortages for factory workers.
-Due to increases in demand for workers in China, we cannot assure you that we can adequately staff the factory.
-The ability to adequately staff our factory could have a material impact on production, which could lead to delays in shipments or missed sales.
-In the event that we have delayed or lost sales, we may need to deliver goods by air at our cost to ensure that our products arrive on time, which would likely result in an increase in air freight costs, vendor fines and could result in missed sales, any of which could have a material adverse effect upon our business and our results from operations.
-We will reduce the labor requirements by sub-contracting out some production processes that our sub-contractor has a competitive advantage in the cost of production for the fiscal year ended March 31, 2009.
-We will benefit from the lower cost of production and higher business flexibility.
-We intend to monitor the quality from outsourcing through our incoming quality control process; however, we cannot guarantee the ability of our sub-contractors to deliver goods on time.
+During the fiscal years ended March 31, 2007 and 2008, we experienced labor shortages for factory workers.
+During the fiscal year ended March 31, 2009, we reduced our number of factory workers due to the decrease in demand for our products.
+Further, we reduced our labor requirements by subcontracting out some production processes during the fiscal year ended March 31, 2009.
+However, there can be no assurance that we will not experience an increased need for workers in China in the future or that we can adequately staff the factory.
+The inability to adequately staff our factory could have a material adverse impact on production, which could lead to delays in shipments or missed sales.
+In the event that we have delayed or lost sales, we may need to deliver goods by air at our cost to ensure that our products arrive on time, which would likely result in an increase in air freight costs and vendor fines and could result in missed sales, any of which could have a material adverse effect upon our business and our results from operations.
+We intend to monitor the quality of goods from outsourcing through our incoming quality control process; however, we cannot guarantee the ability of our subcontractors to deliver goods on time.